audreyper/tea-cozy-my-version/README.md

 ## Challenges and Credits

-This was a practice project from the Full Stack program at Codeacademy.
+This was a practice project using only Flexbox from the Full Stack program at Codeacademy.

 I didn't follow all of the instructions about the spec provided.
 I rather built my own version of the website including responsiveness and better UI/UX design.